George H. Hodges: Career

 Hodges had a successful career as a businessman with holdings in the lumber, hardware, and the loan industries, as well as owning a newspaper, the Johnson County Democrat.

 Hodges was elected to the Olathe City Council in 1896, serving alongside his brother, Mayor Frank Hodges.
-George Hodges was elected to one term as Mayor of Olathe after his four year as a city councilman.
+George Hodges was elected to one term as mayor of Olathe after his four year as a city councilman.

-Hodges served in the state legislature as a senator from 1905 to 1913, where he was particularly active on the railroad committee in the senate and known for leading the charge for progressive laws for the state of Kansas.
+Hodges served in the Kansas Senate from 1905 to 1913, where he was particularly active on the railroad committee and known for leading the charge for progressive laws in the state.

 He was the unsuccessful Democratic nominee for governor in 1910 and was elected governor in 1912, defeating Republican Arthur Capper by 23 votes in the closest election in Kansas history.

 In his January 14, 1913, State of the State Address, Hodges called for equal suffrage for women, the direct election of U.S. Senators, closed primary elections, to allow taxation on mortgages held by non-residents of Kansas on property owned in Kansas, repeal of the inheritance law, expansion of the state's mileage of permanent dirt roads, an overhaul of the state's grain inspection law, new child labor laws, new employment safety laws, a review of proposals for the state to publish school textbooks, the reduction of contingency funds for statewide officeholders excluding the state attorney general, giving the state new powers over river beds, the merger of the state livestock sanitary commissioner into Kansas State University and an elected state labor commissioner with additional powers.

 Hodges also used his inaugural address to call for four amendments to the state constitution: